Can you wash bathroom rugs with towels? My answer is NO. Why?

 While towels do not need any special cleaning detergents, bath mats may need odor removers like vinegar and baking soda.

 For instance, if the rugs and mats have an awful odor, you can use white vinegar to get rid of the bad smell and hydrogen peroxide for the stains.

 See also: Best bath mats for refinished tub

 Can you wash bathroom rugs with towels is a very common question.

 To some, washing bath rugs and towels together saves time since they just have to do one load.
 However, for the reasons we have discussed above, this is not recommended.

-Bathroom rugs may have bacteria since they are placed on the floor and they are dirtier than towels.
+Bathroom rugs may have bacteria since they are placed on the floor and are dirtier than towels.
 Towels on the other hand tend to bleed color and have a different material.

-Therefore, before you wash the towels or bath mats, it is important to read the washing instruction on the tags carefully.
+So before you wash the towels or bath mats, it is important to read the washing instruction on the tags carefully.